The Sternberg Clinic is one of very few surgical practices in the United States that specializes in the best surgical treatment of pilonidal disease.

 Tips for interviewing a surgeon for your pilonidal disease:

-Not everyone should be performing the cleft lift.
-It is technically demanding, requires good three-dimensional planning, and adequate patience to meticulously perform the operation.
-So if the surgeon you’re consulting with doesn’t seem confident about the procedure or admits to performing it infrequently, consider another surgeon.
+Not everyone should perform the cleft lift.
+It is technically demanding and requires three-dimensional planning and significant patience.
+If the procedure is hastily performed, it is unlikely to yield satisfactory results.
+If the surgeon you’re consulting with doesn’t seem confident about the procedure or admits to performing it infrequently, consider another surgeon.

 Red flags to be aware of: